skeeto/skeeto.github.com/_posts/2023-02-11-My-review-of-the-C-standard-library.markdown

 Variadic functions are occasionally useful, and the `va_start`/`va_end` macros make them possible.
 These are, unfortunately, notoriously complex because calling conventions do not go out of their way to make them any simpler.
-They require compiler assistance, and in practice they're implemented as part of the compiler rather than libc.
+They [require compiler assistance][va], and in practice they're implemented as part of the compiler rather than libc.
 They're okay, but I can live without it.